uhmfleamarket/postr/index.md

 My goal for this project is to experience working with a team to reach a finished product, so that I can bring that knowledge to the job market.
 I am mostly interested in developing the front-end of the application, and ensuring that our app is well desined and intuitive.
 I hope to learn more from my teammates about back-end and database design.

 # Big Picture Vision
+Hopefully, tradr will become a useful and convenient tool for students looking to optimize their college experience.
+Tradr could even be extended past the UHM campus and become an application that is implemented across multiple campuses nationwide.